caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 ## Processing Your Own Experiences
 ### Talk with a friend

-One of the most powerful techniques for processing an experience is to talk with a close friend.
+Talking through an experienc with a close friend is one of the most powerful processing techniques.
 This is also my personal favorite.
 Not only is it helpful for processing the experience, but it is also a bonding opportunity for the relationship.

+You have to put your thoughts and feelings into concrete words in order to communicate them to another person.
+If your friend can accurately reflect back to you what you're saying, that helps you be more confident that you are understandable.
+This confidence can help you feel more settled about that part of the experience.
+This can help you move on to processing other parts of the experience.

-Talking through an issue with a friend helps you more fully understand an experience by getting you to put it all into concrete words.
-If your actively listening friend can accurately reflect back to you what you're saying, that helps solidify the thoughts, helping your process it even further.
-Sometimes a friend will describe something in a different way than you, you may end up adopting some of their phrasing.
-When you have trouble putting certain ideas into words, a friend can help you explore those.
+Sometimes a friend will describe something in a different way than you.
+If you like their phrasing, you might adopt it yourself.
+When you sometimes have trouble putting an idea into words, a friend can help you explore those.
 They might brainstorm different ways of describing it until something feels accurate and correct.

-Here's an example of me talking with a friend.
-I start by asking the friend if they can help talk me through something, so they're ready for my unprocessed thoughts.
-Sometimes I end up rambling a bit, trying to figure out the right word, and my friend will offer help.
+Here's an example of how I process experiences with a friend.

+1. I ask the friend if they can help talk me through something.
+This makes sure they're available to help me process my unprocessed thoughts before diving in.
+2. When sharing unprocessed thoughts, sometimes I end up rambling a bit.
+It can take a few tries to figure out the right word.
 For example, I might try: "I feel good about it.
 Excited maybe?
 Not quite excited.
 I do think it’ll go my way, and that’s a comforting feeling."
-My actively listening friend might suggest "are you feeling confident?" and in this case, they're correct!
-Or if not, we'll continue on until a description feels right.
+3. When I'm having trouble, my actively listening friend might suggest "are you feeling confident?".
+If they're right, we've named this feeling!
+If not, we can continue on until same description feels right.
 Often you can find a single word for something.
 If not, you can at least find a phrase or sentence-long explanation of the feeling.
-Once you and your friend have a shared understanding, that really validates the experience.
-This shared understanding can help you feel like the emotion has been processed, and it can feel like a huge relief.

-Talking with a friend can help you put an experience into words, and it can also help you feel better while doing so, too.
-Putting the experience into words can be a huge relief, especially when the experience is complex or troublesome.
-If they reflect back to you accurately, that can make you feel understood by another person, and that can be very comforting.
+If they can reflect back to you accurately how you're feeling, that can make you feel understood by another person.
+It can be very comforting, validating your experience as understandable.
+This can help you feel like you can move on, now that the experience has been processed.

  Being vulnerable is also a powerful way to deepen the relationship.

-Talking with a friend is often the most powerful method of processing an experience.
-However, talking with an unsupportive friend could make you feel worse.
-The friend might inadvertently invalidate your experiences, making you feel more uncertain and shut-down.
-Later in this book there is an entire chapter dedicated to communicating in a validating way.
-Learning these validation skills can help you support your friends.
-Your modeling of effective validation and support might even help your friends learn how to support you in a helpful way.
+Talking with a friend is often the most powerful method of processing an experience, but talking with an unsupportive friend could make you feel worse.
+A friend might inadvertently invalidate your experiences, making you feel more uncertain about the experience.
+There are many tactics you can use to make your friends feel validated when listening to them, and we'll cover those later in the book.
+If you can be a good model of active listening and effective validation, it may help your friends learn how to support you in a helpful way.

 ### Rubber duck
 Don't have a friend around?
 Try talking to a rubber duck!